-Building a Visual System for Machines — Introducing Compound Eye
+Building a Visual System for Machines

 Everything that moves - dogs, cats, people, or robots - must understand the world in 3D in order to move through it.
 There are approximately two million species of animal on Earth and nearly all rely upon vision for motion planning.
-Flies, scallops, and sparrows have relatively small brains, no lasers, and seem to get around fine.
+Flies, scallops, and sparrows have relatively small brains, no high tech, and seem to get around fine.
 Still — teaching machines how to see the world like we do is a difficult task.

 See us in real-time